freeCodeCamp/i18n-curriculum/curriculum/challenges/japanese/15-javascript-algorithms-and-data-structures-22/build-a-cash-register-project/build-a-cash-register.md

 );
 ```

-`#cash` の要素に入力された値が `price` より少ない場合、`"Customer does not have enough money to purchase the item"` というテキストのアラートが表示されます。
+When the value in the `#cash` element is less than `price`, and the `#purchase-btn` element is clicked, an alert should appear with the text `"Customer does not have enough money to purchase the item"`.

 ```js
 const cashInput = document.getElementById('cash');